mike-lischke/java2typescript/doc/features.md

 ## Iterators

-Java Iterators differ significantly from their counterpart in TS and hence cannot automatically be converted.
-Instead they are implemented like normal Java code and cannot be used like native TS iterators.
-However, the JDK shims for maps and sets support both types of iterators, to allow direct use of them in TS iterations.
+Both the `Iterator` and the `Iterable` interfaces are supported in Java as well as in TS.
+However, the `Iterator` interface in Java supports additional functionality (namely mandatory `hasNext()` and optional `remove()`), which is not available in TS.
+Hence an own implementation is used instead, but that supports the `Iterable` interface, to allow direct translation of `for` loops with iterable objects.

 ## Methods, Rest Parameters and Overloading